sb-dor/flutter_animations_and_other_stuffs/lib/local_notification/readme.md

     </intent-filter>

 ----
-do Android and Ios integration from docs on any app debug issues try to change:
+do Android and Ios integration from docs, on any app debug issues try to change:

     coreLibraryDesugaring 'com.android.tools:desugar_jdk_libs:1.0.9'